tdwg/bdq/tg2/_review/docs/supplement/index.md

 ## Goes in Supplement: Rationale Management Documentation

 ### Goes in Supplement: Developing tests with Github Issues

+The bdqcore: tests were developed in issues in the tdwg/bdq github space

 ### Goes in Supplement: Tags and Categorizing Issues